RaDevy/ProfileWebsiteT1A2/Checklist.md

 >>> Home page

-- Your name
+- Rajesh Ranjith Portfolio

->>> Experience(Projects) page]
+>>> Experience(Projects) page

-- Your work and/or study history and a link to a PDF of your resume (resume can be a mock up)
+-  Work and/or study history and a link to a PDF of my resume (resume is a mock up)
-- Button that lets you download resume
+- Button that lets me download resume

 >>> Blog page

-- A blog with FIVE sample posts (placeholder text can be used), blog posts need to have at least ONE image each
+- A blog with FIVE sample posts as I dont have a blog post yet (placeholder text to be used), blog posts will have at least ONE image each
-- A list of blog posts with titles and date published
+- A list of blog posts with titles and date published ( place holder text and date )

 >>> About page

-- Content about you to demonstrate your personality, skills and/or interests
+- Content about me to demonstrate personality(recreational motorbiker, skills learnt coding at coderA / interests creating business solutions using coding and bigdata

 >>> Contact page

-- Your name and contact details
+- name and contact details
 - Links to professional accounts such as Github and LinkedIn
-- tutorials on youtube
+- tutorials on youtube , will do at a later stage

 >>> Have an idea of 4 components with text